ocean28799/FlutterChatApp/README.md

-# real time simple chat application with Flutter and SignalR
+# Real time chat application with Flutter and SignalR

 ## Description